 Maintaining close relationships with debt providers and lenders is essential to securing their ongoing support for our financing needs.
 By keeping them informed of our financial, operational, and strategic performance, as well as our governance and risk management frameworks, we can foster robust relationship based on trust and transparency.

-R Email communication - K Emaii communication
+- R Email communication

-Q Meetings
+- Q Meetings

-© Events hosted by debt providers
+- Events hosted by debt providers